OSH Answers Fact Sheets

 The main purpose of such a unit is to supply immediate flushing.
 Once accomplished, the user should proceed to a self-contained or plumbed eyewash and flush for the required flushing/ rinsing period.

 One person in the work area should be designated responsible for inspecting and operating (activating) the emergency shower, eyewash station, combination units, and drench hoses weekly.
-A weekly check will make sure that there is flushing fluid available as well as clear the supply line of sediments and minimize microbial contamination caused by 'still' or sitting water.
+A weekly activation will help make sure that there is flushing fluid available as well as clear the supply line of sediments and minimize microbial contamination caused by 'still' or sitting water.
 This person should keep a signed, dated record.
 The ANSI standard also recommends a complete inspection on an annual (yearly) basis.

 Personal eyewash equipment should be inspected and maintained according to the manufacturer's instructions and at least annually for overall operation.

 What type of training should the workers receive?